-a.
-Recommended Instrument: Shortridge Flowhood ADM-870 or TSI 8355 Thermo anemometer.
+- a.
+Recommended Instrument: Shortridge Flowhood ADM-870 or TSI 8355 Thermo anemometer. - b.

-b.
 Primary Procedure:

 The primary procedure to determine inflow velocity uses a Direct Inflow Measurement (DIM) Instrument (i.e. Shortridge flowhood).
 The DIM Instrument can be used directly on the cabinet with NO CORRECTION FACTORS REQUIRED if operated in the local density default mode.

-NSF has tested the cabinet and established listed air velocities expressed in local density.

-The DIM Instrument should also be duct taped to the cabinet to prevent any sneak air paths from occurring.
+NSF has tested the cabinet and established listed air velocities.
+Use duct tape to secure the DIM Instrument to the cabinet preventing any sneak air paths from occurring.

 The DIM Instrument will read inflow volume (i.e. CFM).
 Use the window access opening area to calculate inflow velocity.